 Ingmar also has an extensive workplace health and safety practice, regularly appearing as the prosecutor and for defendants.

 In addition to being briefed by solicitors, Ingmar frequently takes direct-access work from experienced industrial relations practitioners and in-house counsel.
-Ingmar is also a nationally accredited mediator.
+Ingmar is also a trained and experienced mediator.

 His approach to each case is structured around the needs and capabilities of his legal team and the client.
 Ingmar favours a spirit of collaboration in order to achieve optimal results.
 He welcomes input and believes not in sitting behind a desk, but around one.
 He immerses himself in the detail, in order to gain the best possible understanding of the matter as quickly as possible.